ElektraInitiative/libelektra/doc/COMPILE.md

     -DPLUGINS="resolver;sync;dump"

-Some plugins are compile-time configureable.
+Some plugins are compile-time configurable.
 Then you can choose which features are compiled in or out.
 This is especially important in the bootstrapping phase, because then only the compiled in configuration applies.
 To compile-time-configure a plugin, you just pass a underscore